Pickpocketing and other crime

 Oops, you thought this would be a pickpocketing tutorial!
 Sorry to disappoint you!

 One thing I've figured out is that most Americans (like me) aren't really conscious of pickpocketing at all, and I think it's safe to say this is because pickpocketing is much more rare in the States than in Europe.
-My personal theory about this is that in America it's very easy for criminals to get guns, whereas in Europe it's much more difficult.
+My personal theory about this is that in America it's very easy to get a gun and rob someone that way, whereas in Europe it's much more difficult.
 So in America if you want somebody's money, you choose someone in a dark secluded place, show them your gun, and ask for their money!
 Easy!
 I've personally known half a dozen people in my hometown of Philadephia who were robbed at gunpoint, and I've never heard of this happening to anybody in Paris, neither friends nor strangers.
 So, since robbery at gunpoint isn't an option in Europe, thieves have to be much more crafty.
 This is, in my opinion, a main reason that the art of pickpocketing is still going strong in Europe, and it's also part of the reason why Americans are relatively easy victims: A) We aren't used to thinking about pickpocketing because it's not a big problem back home, B) we're used to feeling wary of crime while in dark places when no one's around, but completely at ease in big crowds, especially during the daytime, and this situation is completely reversed with regards to pickpockets, who rely on large crowds, and C) just being foreign our clothes, our language, etc. makes us stand out a bit as potential targets to pickpockets.
 We tourists are overwhelmed with the sights and sounds around us and are less likely to notice a hand in a pocket than would be a local guy on his way to work.

 So, how to protect yourself?
 There's absolutely no use walking around Paris or any city and trying to look out for who might be a pickpocket.
 The best defense is extremely easy: simply never have anything of value in your exposed pockets.
-Keep your money, passport, and credit cards in an inside jacket pocket, or better yet, one of those necklaces with a pocket that you can wear under your clothes.
+Keep your money, passport, and credit cards in an inside jacket pocket, or even one of those necklaces with a pocket that you can wear under your clothes.

 Women should always keep their purses or handbags closed, with the flap or zipper in front of them, never behind.
 In a crowd, it's very easy for a thief to open your bag and reach inside if it's hanging behind you.
 Train yourself to hold onto your bag tightly!
 It's very easy for someone in a crowd to snatch your bag from behind and run away.